albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

 minor child, you represent and warrant that you are the parent or legal guardian of such child.
 If you do not qualify under these terms, do not use the Website or services.
-By using the Website and/or the services, you represent and warrant that you have the right, authority, and capacity to enter into these Terms and to abide by all of the terms and conditions set forth herein.
-The Website is administered in the U.S. and intended for U.S. users; any use outside of the U.S. is at the user's own risk and users are responsible for compliance with any local laws applicable to their use of the services or the Website.
+By using the Website and/or the services, you represent and warrant that you have the right, authority, and capacity to enter into these Terms and to abide by all the terms and conditions set forth herein.
+The Website is administered in the U.S. and intended for U.S. users; any use outside the U.S. is at the user's own risk and users are responsible for compliance with any local laws applicable to their use of the services or the Website.

   b. **Trademarks**